 An archived job can be opened and the previews will remain available within the job info.

 In the Artwork Info of archived job you will read the Archive folder ID which corresponds to the folder name (or ID) of the archived folder.

 Archived orders and jobs can be un-archived.
 The procedure is similar to archiving, you simply need to select which objects you want to un-archive and then click on the un-archive button.

 tFLOW allows you to archive to a local storage or to Amazon S3 storage.

 Selecting the "local" storage all the archived files are not moved but just marked as Archived.

-They remain on the active storage.
+They remain on the cloud storage.